 Here are a few quotations related to vitamin D deficiency, found at vitamindcouncil.org:

 Once known only for its bone-building properties, medical journals are now overflowing with the research findings that suggest the many vitamin D benefits to one's health

 There is considerable controversy concerning vitamin D intake daily.
 The government increased its recommendation for the second time on Nov.
 30, 2010.
 However, the new guidelines are “too conservative,” according to vitamin D researchers/experts.

-In view of a decade of extensive research that links vitamin D deficiency to a litany of degenerative diseases, many in the medical community expressed disappointment the RDA increases for vitamin D were not greater.
+In view of two decades of extensive research that links vitamin D deficiency to a litany of degenerative diseases, many in the medical community expressed disappointment the RDA increases for vitamin D were not greater.